LOCATION

 Nestled in the middle of Edmonton lies Larch Sanctuary, a section of the Whitemud creek ravine just upstream of its confluence with Blackmud creek.
 This 59 acre reserve is on the south side of 23rd Avenue, with housing developments at the top of the banks on either side, so it truly is a sanctuary.

-Despite being right inside a major city, Larch Sanctuary retains remarkable biodiversity.
 The combination of coniferous, deciduous, and mixedwoods forests provide habitat for dozens of species of mammals and birds, including our largest woodpecker, the pileated woodpecker.
-Moose, deer, coyote, fox and other small mammals find a home here.
-Snags provide nest sites for cavity nesting species, shoreline vegetation lines the creek forming sensitive riparian areas, and Edmonton’s only ox bow lake provides important habitat for aquatic species, amphibians, and waterfowl.
+An ox bow lake provides important habitat for aquatic species, amphibians, and waterfowl.

 Click here to listen to the Edmonton Community Foundation’s podcast, featuring Larch Sanctuary.